 - kidney damage in extreme cases

-Are Aloe Plants Poisonous To Cats? – Conclusion
+So, Are Aloe Plants Poisonous To Cats?

 Aloes are toxic to cats, so you should think twice before keeping them as houseplants unless you are sure you can keep your cat away.
 When grown outdoors, aloes are less likely to attract your cat’s attention, especially if the base of the plants is covered with rocks.
-If your cat is sick and you suspect it has nibbled on an aloe, take it to the vet immediately.
+If your cat is sick and you suspect it has nibbled on an aloe, immediately take it to the vet.
 Professionals will know what to do and how to assess your pet for potential dangers.

 It has the added bonus of protecting your plants since cats chewing on them can also damage or even kill them.
 Do you have any advice you’d want to add for people who own cats and aloe plants?